Half Shells for Habitat

 Half Shells for Habitat reached an important milestone in late May 2019 when fully-aged shells were picked up at the Town of Brookhaven’s storage site.
 Since then, Cornell Cooperative Extension’s Long Island Shellfish Restoration Project, Stony Brook university’s Shinnecock Bay Restoration Program, and Moriches Bay Project have returned shells back to our bays for use in their oyster restoration and reef-building projects. in total, the Half Shells for Habitat program has collected over 70,000 lbs of waste oyster shells.
 Out of the 70,000 lbs, there have been 11,420 lbs that have returned to the South Shore Bays.

-Growth of the program will now depend on its ability to attract volunteers to help Seatuck add and manage new participating restaurants, clean buckets, and make deliveries of shells to the storage site.
-Interested people are urged to contact the organization at firstname.lastname@example.org or (631) 581-6908.
+The growth of the program depends on its ability to engage additional participating restaurants, attract shell transport volunteers, and make deliveries of shells to the storage sites.
+Interested people are urged to contact Arielle Santos, Volunteer Coordinator, at firstname.lastname@example.org or (631) 581-6908.

 1. Enhanced Water Quality and Clarity – Oysters consume microscopic algae called phytoplankton, which helps to clarify seawater and promote eelgrass growth.
 In addition, the removal of harmful phytoplankton decreases the likelihood of harmful algal blooms, such as Brown and Rust Tides.